VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	authKey for metrics' deletion via /api/v1/admin/tsdb/delete_series and /tags/delSeries -denyQueriesOutsideRetention
     	Whether to deny queries outside of the configured -retentionPeriod.
 When set, then /api/v1/query_range would return '503 Service Unavailable' error for queries with 'from' value outside -retentionPeriod.
 This may be useful when multiple data sources with distinct retentions are hidden behind query-tee
+  -downsampling.period array
+    	Comma-separated downsampling periods in the format 'offset:period'.
+For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
+See https://docs.victoriametrics.com/#downsampling for details
+    	Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
     	Whether to check only -promscrape.config and then exit.
 Unknown config entries are allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse
   -enableTCP6